PhilLockett/PDFBookGen3/README.md

 ## Points of interest
 This code has the following points of interest:

-  * PDFBookGen is a Maven project that uses JavaFX.
+  * PDFBookGen3 is a Maven project that uses JavaFX.
-  * PDFBookGen is styled with CSS.
+  * PDFBookGen3 is styled with CSS.
-  * PDFBookGen is structured as an MVC project (FXML being the Video component).
+  * PDFBookGen3 is structured as an MVC project (FXML being the Video component).
   * Multi stage initialization minimizes the need for null checks.
   * Data persistence is provided by the Serializable DataStore object.
   * The GUI is implemented in FXML using SceneBuilder.
   * PDFBookGen3 is an improved version of [PDFBookGen](https://github.com/PhilLockett/PDFBookGen).
-  * A static Debug object helps control diagnostic output.
+  * A `static` Debug object helps control diagnostic output.
   * The Command Pattern is used to support an Undo/Redo mechanism.
+  * PDFBookGen3 contains an embedded User Guide.